marxin/texi2rst-generated/sphinx/libgomp/openmp-runtime-library-routines/ompgetthreadnum.rst

   In a sequential parts of the program, ``omp_get_thread_num`` always returns 0.
 In parallel regions the return value varies from 0 to ``omp_get_num_threads`` -1 inclusive.
-The return value of the master thread of a team is always 0.
+The return value of the primary thread of a team is always 0.

 :samp:`{C/C++}:`